Blog

 4. Optimizing 3D Models

-Once you have your scans, it's crucial to optimize your 3D models, especially if you plan to use them with platforms like Twinzo, which have file size limitations.
+Once you have your scans, it's crucial to optimize your 3D models, especially if you plan to use them with digital twin platforms like Twinzo, which have file size limitations.
 Manufacturers often provide software for cleaning and simplifying models.
 For example:

 • Leica Cyclone